typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

   'connectionTimeoutSeconds': 2
 })
 ```
 Next, we will create a collection.
-A collection needs a schema, that represents how a douments would look like.
+A collection needs a schema, that represents how a doument would look like.

 ```js
 let schema = {